 In effect, we’re left with the same problems that existed before the creation and implementation of the HITRUST CSF—which is actually structured on ISO 27001 and contains additional guidance from ISO 27002 and multiple other relevant authoritative sources such as HIPAA, NIST SP 800-53, CMS IS ARS, PCI DSS and the NIST Cybersecurity Framework—and its assessment through the HITRUST CSF Assurance Program: a lack of comprehensiveness and prescription in the control requirements; little or no U.S. healthcare industry context; lack of comprehensiveness related to regulations, legislation and other relevant requirements such as leading practice frameworks; and uncertain rigor and approach to the assessments including limited quality control.

 The HITRUST CSF on the other hand provides a minimal baseline of comprehensive, prescriptive control requirements tailored to a healthcare organization’s specific organizational, system and regulatory risk factors.
-And the specific focus of HITRUST Certification is on the maturity of this control baseline’s implementation using a specific, rigorous assessment approach and scoring model in order to gauge the level of excessive residual risk to ePHI in the organization.
-HITRUST also provides detailed assessment procedures for each control requirement, and ensures assessments are performed by trained, qualified assessor organizations and requires each assessment undergo a quality assurance review to ensure accuracy and completeness before awarding certification.
+And the specific focus of HITRUST CSF Certification is on the maturity of this control baseline’s implementation using a specific, rigorous assessment approach and scoring model in order to gauge the level of excessive residual risk to ePHI in the organization.
+HITRUST also provides detailed assessment procedures for each control requirement, and ensures assessments are performed by an Authorized External Assessor Organization and requires each assessment undergo a quality assurance review to ensure accuracy and completeness before awarding certification.

 The best treatment on why one would choose the HITRUST CSF over ISO can be found in the risk framework analysis presented by HCSC and Children’s Health Dallas Selecting a Healthcare Information Security Risk Management Framework in a Cyber World.
 For more information on the HITRUST RMF, refer to the HITRUST RMF Whitepaper.